zelkim/lasallian.me/README.md

 - for creating a post regardless of type: `POST /post`
 - for updating a post: `PUT /post/:id`
 - for deleting a post: `DELETE /post/:id`
+- for search a post with query parameters `GET /post/search`
 ---

 ### POST /post